-Right Turn: A red-light violation occurs if the motorist completes the right turn in a non-careful and prudent manner.
+Right Turn: A red-light violation occurs if the motorist does not complete the right turn in a safe and prudent manner.

 Right Turn with 'No Turn On Red' sign: A red-light violation occurs when a motorist completes a right turn at the intersection